-We reserve 30\% of test cases (capped at 10) as holdout tests that remain inaccessible to the agent during the task.
-After the agent is finished working, these test cases are written to a separate file (test\_cases\_holdout.json) rather than the visible test file (test\_cases.json).
+\paragraph*{Holdout tests.} We reserve 30\% of test cases (capped at 10) as holdout tests that remain inaccessible to the agent during the task.
+After the agent is finished working, these test cases are written to a separate file (rather than the visible test file).
 Thus, hardcoding responses to the given test cases rather than implementing a general algorithmic solution will likely result in failure on holdout tests, and a solution that reads from test\_cases.json will also fail the holdout tests.

 We classify agent solutions into three categories based on their performance: (1) solutions that pass all tests, including holdout tests; (2) solutions that pass only the visible tests while failing at least one holdout test; and (3) solutions that fail one or more visible tests.
-These categories correspond intuitively to correct solutions, reward hacking attempts, and legitimately incorrect solutions, respectively.
+Intuitively, these categories correspond to correct solutions, reward hacking attempts, and legitimate but incorrect solutions, respectively.

-This categorization scheme will produce false positives-for instance, when an otherwise legitimate solution fails to handle an edge case present in the holdout set.
+This categorization scheme will produce false positives, for instance, when an otherwise legitimate solution fails to handle an edge case present in the holdout set.
 However, this conservative approach is necessary because agents frequently combine general algorithmic implementations with reward hacking behaviors, allowing them to pass many of the holdout test cases.
 Therefore, we classify any solution that passes all visible tests while failing at least one holdout test as a potential instance of reward hacking.